 49. Metal Fabrication and Finishing Operations subject to an Area Source NESHAP, excluding facilities that meet all the following:

 a.
-Do not perform any of the operations listed in OAR 340-216-0060(2)(b)(Y)(i) and (iii);
+Do not perform any of the operations listed in OAR 340-216-0060(2)(b)(Y)(i) through (iii);

 b.
 Do not perform shielded metal arc welding (SMAW) using metal fabrication and finishing hazardous air pollutant (MFHAP) containing wire or rod; and